Bartosz95/Clinic---Distributed-Database/README.md

 <p align="center"><p align="center"><img src="doc/3.png" ></p>

 In this app you can easily manage all data in the database.
-Next picture shows the manager adding new visit.
+Next picture shows the manager adding a new visit.

 <p align="center"><p align="center"><img src="doc/3.png" ></p>